larryblunk/Perfsonar-CentOS6-Kickstart-upgrade/README.md

 instructions located at https://docs.perfsonar.net/install_migrate_centos7.html.
 Note that the ps_migrate_backup.sh script will likely fail if you do not replace the Postgresql 8.4 pg_dump binary in /usr/bin with the one from Postgresql 9.5.
-This is what I did as a quick hack to replace it. cd /usr/bin; mv pg_dump pg_dump.orig; ln -s /usr/pgsql-9.5/bin/pg_dump
+This is what I did as a quick hack to replace it -- cd /usr/bin; mv pg_dump pg_dump.orig; ln -s /usr/pgsql-9.5/bin/pg_dump

 2) Update the ps_upgrade.ks kickstart file where indicated and copy to /boot directory